socketteer/worldspider/README.md

 If you close the dropdown, you can reopen the same completion list with `Alt+S` as long as you haven't generated any new ones.

+To generate infills, select the text you want to replace and press `Alt+Shift+D`.

 If you find the completion dropdown too small, you can change the size of the dropdown by setting `editor.suggestLineHeight` to larger number of lines, such as 32 (16 is default).

 If you have Copilot enabled at the same time as Worldspider, you will also get inline Copilot suggestions, which does not interfere with Worldspider but may be confusing.